zentralopensource/terraform-provider-zentral/docs/data-sources/santa_enrollment.md

 page_title: "zentral_santa_enrollment Data Source - terraform-provider-zentral"
 subcategory: ""
 description: |-
-  The data source zentral_santa_enrollment allows details of a Santa enrollment to be retrieved by its ID or name.
+  The data source zentral_santa_enrollment allows details of a Santa enrollment to be retrieved by its ID.
 ---

 # zentral_santa_enrollment (Data Source)

-The data source `zentral_santa_enrollment` allows details of a Santa enrollment to be retrieved by its `ID` or name.
+The data source `zentral_santa_enrollment` allows details of a Santa enrollment to be retrieved by its `ID`.